corenzan/readonly.js/README.md

 ## About:

-Won't your `<select>` elements accept the `readonly` attribute ? **Readonly.js** is a lightweight wrapper to fix that.
+Won't your `<select>` elements accept the `readonly` attribute? **Readonly.js** is a lightweight wrapper to fix that.
 Not only that, but you can make anything read-only with Readonly.js.
 Really. :D

 ## Usage:

-Now with Readonly.js 2.0 you can finally drop that old bugger jQuery, or not, that's your call.
+Now with Readonly.js 2.0 you can finally drop that old bugger jQuery.
+Or not, it's your call.

 If you're using jQuery, calling `readonly` toggles the state of the element.